Resume Prior Substate Activity by Using History Junctions

 Specify Properties for History Junctions

-You can specify the properties listed below in the Property Inspector, the Model Explorer, or the History Junction properties dialog box.
+You can modify the properties listed below in the Property Inspector, the Model Explorer, or the History Junction properties dialog box.

 To use the Property Inspector: